Skip to content Personal Investing

 How safe are money market funds?

 There is little risk associated with money market funds.
 The U.S. Securities and Exchange Commission (SEC) mandates that only the highest-credit-rated securities are available in money market funds.
-While money market funds are considered to be one of the safest investments, they have dipped below the target share value of $1 (known as “breaking the buck”) during a few volatile markets or due to changes in inflation and interest rates but have quickly recovered.
+While money market funds are considered to be one of the safest investments, they have dipped below the target share value of $1 (known as breaking the buck) during a few volatile markets or due to changes in inflation and interest rates, but they have quickly recovered.

 How long should you keep money in a money market fund?